nlarios/preference-manager/README.md

 # Preference-manager

 Centralized platform for preference management.
-The system provide an API that allows authorised Apps to create Preferences configurations.
-And also fill these preferences with Consumer data.
+The system provides an API that allows authorised Apps to create Preferences configurations and also fills these preferences with Consumer data.
 The implementation is not yet complete.

 ## Context diagram